Shippable/docs/sources/ci/push-docker-registry.md

 integrations:
   hub:
-    - integrationName: master-docker-registry    #replace with your integration name
+    - integrationName: master-docker-registry    #replace with your subscription integration name
       type: dockerRegistryLogin
       branches:
         only:
           - master

-    - integrationName: dev-docker-registry    #replace with your integration name
+    - integrationName: dev-docker-registry    #replace with your subscription integration name
       type: dockerRegistryLogin
       branches:
         only: